Organic Flaxseed vs. Non-Organic Flaxseed: Which is Better?

 As a Certified Health Coach many clients ask me about food comparisons including flaxseed.
 Also, I purchase and consume it every day in my smoothies.
 Therefore, I have researched this topic in the past and present.
 Let’s examine the two types closely.

 Flaxseeds are golden to reddish colored seeds that come from the flax plant.
 They have been eaten or used for medicinal purposes since ancient times.
-Today, flaxseeds are considered to be a “superfood” because of their incredible health benefits1.
+Today, flaxseeds are considered to be a “superfood” because of their incredible health benefits 1.

-Research has found that consuming these little seeds may help lower the risk that you will get certain health conditions2.
+Research has found that consuming these little seeds may help lower the risk that you will get certain health conditions 2.

 Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.